 Jinx is becoming more and more of a problem.
 In spite of being nerfed twice in which her level damage scaling and health were reduced, she snowballs hard.
 An early level Jinx with a few kills later on is no problem.
 A late game Jinx that has plenty of kills under their belt can take out champions in bunches.
 So it is gotten to the point where in order to counter her, people have to make sure she gets no kills, which is hard to do.
 A Jinx with even a few kills early to midgame is a problem.

-On the flip side is Poppy, who is the most extreme example of imbalanced risk-reward in the entire game.
+Poppy, along with the old Sion, is considered by Riot to be one of the worst champions they have ever designed.
+She is the most extreme example of imbalanced risk-reward in the entire game.
 IF she gets to late game she is terrfying, but even by carry standards it takes her so long to get good that she's totally impractical.
 If this troper may quote one of his favorite You Tubers: "If your team loses in the first 30 minutes and you picked Poppy, you can't help."
 Also has a total overhaul on the way.

 While Urgot has been the most extreme examples, it is also a known thing that if an ADC does not have innate and effective mobility/gap closer/escape skill, etc (they don't count slows), they are going to be bashed for being one of the lower tiers.
 Miss Fortune and Varus are such examples, but...